jesperancinha/jeorg-java-11-test-drives/jeorg-java-11-mastery/jeorg-java-11-mastery-2/jeorg-mastery-2-2/Readme.md

 These are the files with walk: [/tmp/rocket-info.txt]
 14. Reading sub-paths 'Path.subpath'
 ============
-### A few things to remember:
+### A few things to remember
 ### 1. The root is never element 0
 ### 2. First index is inclusive, last index is exclusive (just like almost every index in Java
 ### 3. Individual paths do not start or end with path separator
 A subpath 0 to 1 of /tmp/controller/lunar is tmp
 A subpath 0 to 2 of /tmp/controller/lunar is tmp/controller
 Path 0 of /tmp/controller/lunar is tmp